DominicWatson/www.leightonbuzzardchess.co.uk/_games/game-2022-04-21-david-webber-vs-dominic-watson.md

 ---
 I was pleased with this game while playing.
 Until putting it through the engine, my favourite moment turned out to be a "blunder" according to Stockfish!
 I had planned to exploit white's undefended dark squared diagonal and pushed with 15. .. e4??.
 Looked good to me and wins the rook for the bishop and a pawn.
 However, kicking out the Knight on c5 is far better with 15... b6.
 It removes a defender of e5 first as well as removing the threat of Nxb7.
 Thankfully my opponent missed his controlling mating pattern threats with dark squared bishop and queen and I survived intact.

-I think the lesson is to always look for something better when you're feeling excited and "up".
+I think the lesson is to always look for something better when you're feeling excited and "up"!